1600 membri del team, 100 paesi, 60 anni di innovazione, 7 continenti, 3 generazioni, 1 famiglia

-David A. Rothberg, Chairman and CEO of LATICRETE International, Inc., holds a M.B.A. from the Harvard Business School in Boston, Massachusetts.
+David A. Rothberg, Chairman of LATICRETE International, Inc., holds a M.B.A. from the Harvard Business School in Boston, Massachusetts.

 Rothberg obtained his Bachelor of Science degree in geology from Emory University in Atlanta, Georgia.
 He has also completed courses at Massachusetts Institute of Technology and Harvard Law School, and an advanced management program at the International Institute for Management Development (I.M.D.) in Lausanne, Switzerland.

-Rothberg has been employed in the building chemicals industry full time since 1978, when he started in the laboratories of LATICRETE.
-Over the years, his responsibilities have included Research Scientist, Production Engineer, Technical Service Representative, and Vice President of Finance and Administration.
+Rothberg has been employed in the flooring industry full time since 1978, when he started in the laboratories of LATICRETE.
+Over the years, his responsibilities have included Scientist, Technical Service Representative, VP of Finance and Administration, and CEO.

 Rothberg travels extensively, reinforcing Company values in over 100 countries.
 When not working, he is an avid cyclist, sea kayaker, and white-water canoeist.
 His expedition travels have taken him to the highest points on five continents, and by ski to the South Pole.

 Rothberg is married to Attorney Nan M. Birdwhistell, former Mayor of Woodbridge, Connecticut.
 They have two sons; Daniel, a geologist, working in LATICRETE’s International Division, and Jason, working in the film industry in Los Angeles.

-Rothberg is a 20 plus year member of Ypo, a global business organization
+Rothberg is a 25 year member of YPO, a global business organization.

 He served on board of The Connecticut Business & Industry Association and on the Advisory Council of the National Outdoor Leadership School (NOLS), of Lander, WY., USA.
 NOLS is the leader in wilderness education.

 Faisal Saleem, President & COO, International Division

 He graduated from Leiden University Law School in the Netherlands and attended the Program for Management Development at Harvard Business School.

 He resides in Westport, CT with his wife Lauren and two daughters.
 Personal interests include fly fishing and rugby.